 - Each shift where more than one shift is worked per functional space.
-For example, a 24-hour call centre is one functional space but would require a TOS for each shift. - 2) Each distinct period where the hours of occupation or the numbers of shifts in a functional space changed during the rating period. - 3) Each distinct period where the manager or supervisor in a functional space changed during the rating period.
-For example, where a staff manager or supervisor is only able to provide information about occupation of a functional space for part of the rating period, a separate survey needs to be completed by the managers or supervisors responsible for the remaining parts of the rating period.
+For example, a 24-hour call centre is one functional space but would require a TOS for each shift. - 2) Each distinct period where the hours of occupation or the numbers of shifts in a functional space changed during the rating period. - 3) Each distinct period where the staffing in a functional space changed during the rating period.
+For example, where an individual is only able to provide information about occupation of a functional space for part of the rating period, a separate survey needs to be completed by individual(s) working in the functional space for the remaining parts of the rating period.

-A TOS is considered unusable if:
+A TOS is considered unusable if-

-- i) The TOS does not verify that the source of information is a staff manager or supervisor responsible for the functional space over the full course of the rating period.
-This includes TOS completed by building or facility managers; or - ii) The TOS has missing or ambiguous data.
-This includes TOS that do not have name, position; or contact number of the manager who provided the information, dates of validity of the survey or identification of the functional space clearly detailed.
+the TOS does not verify that the respondent has adequate knowledge of the occupancy hours of the functional space for the specific dates entered in the TOS (Appendix A).
+This includes TOS completed by building or facility managers; or ii) the TOS has missing or ambiguous data.
+This includes TOS that do not have name, position; or contact number of the person who provided the information, dates of validity of the survey or identification of the functional space clearly detailed.